edgedb/edgedb/doc/ref/edgeql/forclause.rst

                  'strawberry'
     };

-    # Using a FOR clause, the above update becomes simpler to
+    # Using a FOR statement, the above update becomes simpler to
     # express or review for a human.
     WITH MODULE example
     FOR x IN {